Horace Günzburg

-Horace Günzburg (Goratsii Evzelevich Gintsburg, Гораций Евзелевич Гинцбург, (Naftali-Gerts Evzelevich Gintsburg) 8 February 1833 in Zvenigorodka, Kiev Governorate, Russian Empire – 2 March 1909 in Saint Petersburg), 2nd Baron Günzburg, was a Russian philanthropist.
+Horace Osipovich (Naftali-Gerts) Günzburg (Гораций Евзелевич Гинцбург; 8 February 1833 – 2 March 1909), 2nd Baron Günzburg, was a Russian banker and philanthropist.
+He was Jewish.

 Rise to prominence

+He was born in Zvenigorodka.
 Günzburg received his education at home in Zvenigorodka.
-After the Crimean war his father, Joseph Günzburg, then a wealthy merchant and army contractor, settled with his family in St. Petersburg.
+After the Crimean War, his father, Joseph Günzburg, then a wealthy merchant and army contractor, settled with his family in St. Petersburg.
 Günzburg first came before the public in 1863 as one of the founders of the Society for the Spread of Enlightenment among the Jews of Russia, the only society of the kind in Russia.
 He was one of the charter members of the society, and after the death of his father in 1878 succeeded him in the presidency.
 He was the largest contributor to its support and one of its most energetic workers.
 The work which made him so widely popular among the Jews was his unremitting effort, in which frequent appeals to the Russian government were involved, toward the improvement of the legal status of his coreligionists, and for the securing by legislation, as well as by other means, of their economic and moral welfare.

-In 1870 he was summoned as an expert before the commission on the "Jewish Question," which met under the auspices of the Ministry of the Interior.
+In 1870, he was summoned as an expert before the commission on the "Jewish Question," which met under the auspices of the Ministry of the Interior.
+In 1883, he corresponded with Gerson von Bleichroeder, the financial consultant of Otto von Bismarck, the German Chancellor, on the problem of rising antisemitism in Russia.